Quantization for LLM: A HW/SW Co-Design Perspective

 The addition sum can then be expressed as:

-The sum’s sign and mantissa are derived from the above un-normalizaed mantissa through a hardware normalization block, which does a lot of condition checking to ensure that the final mantissa is normalized to the range \([1, 2)\).
+The sum’s sign and mantissa are derived from the above un-normalizaed mantissa through a hardware normalization block, which does some post-processing to ensure the final mantissa is normalized to the range \([1, 2)\).

 Let’s now jump into quantization: one of the most popular methods to improve the hardware efficiency of LLMs.

 Before diving into technical details, I would like to classify existing quantization methods into two broad categories: compute-based and memory-based, depending on how they interpret the low-precision operands in hardwareThis is only one of many ways to classify quantization methods.
-For instance, one could also classify different methods based on their target quantized operands, e.g., weight-only quantization and weight-activation quantization..
+For instance, one could also classify different methods based on their target quantized operands, e.g., weight-only quantization and weight-activation quantization, as described in this paper..
 Below is a visualization:

-Given a tensor represented in high-precision floating-point format (e.g., BF16), the purpose of quantization is to convert this tensor to a low-precision number format (e.g., INT8 / FP8), where every tensor element is mapped to its closest quantization value.
-However, directly mapping a value to another representation can introduce many issues, such as overflow and underflow, which are illustrated below:
+Given a tensor represented in high-precision floating-point (e.g., BF16), the purpose of quantization is to convert this tensor to a lower-precision format (e.g., INT8 / FP8), where every tensor element is mapped to its closest quantization value.
+However, directly mapping a high-precision number to a low-precision format can introduce many issues, such as overflow and underflow, which are illustrated below:

 The above example quantizes a tensor of four elements to the 3-bit sign-magnitude integer (INT3) representation, and measures the resulting root-mean-square (RMS) quantization error.
 As shown in the top-left figure, if the original tensor contains very small values that are close to zero, directly casting to INT3 will make all values underflow to zero, resulting in catastrophic information loss.
 Similarly, as shown in the bottom left-figure, if the original tensor contains very large values that overflow the INT3 range, directly casting to INT3 will clamp these large values to the endpoint of INT3, resulting in significant saturation error.

-To address the overflow / underflow issues, standard quantization linearly transforms / “scales” the original tensor to the quantized value range, then rounds each scaled tensor value to its nearest quantization value.
+To address the overflow and underflow issues, standard quantization linearly scales the original tensor to the quantized value range, then rounds each scaled tensor value to its nearest quantization value.
 After quantization, a re-scaling / dequantization step is performed at the end to map the quantized tensor back to the original tensor’s range.
 This procedure is summarized by the following equations:

 \[\mathrm{S} = \frac{ |\mathrm{X}|_{\text{max}} }{ \mathrm{Q}_{\text{max}} } ; \ \ \ \mathrm{X_\mathrm{S}} = \frac{\mathrm{X}}{\mathrm{S}} ; \ \ \ \mathrm{X_Q} = \texttt{Round}\left(\,\mathrm{X_\mathrm{S}}\,,\, \mathrm{Q}\,\right) ; \ \ \ \mathrm{X_\mathrm{D}} = \mathrm{X_Q} \cdot \mathrm{S}\]